Theoretical and Experimental Constraints for the Equation of State of Dense and Hot Matter: Executive summary

 \subsection{Experimental constraints: astrophysics}

 The high baryon density inside neutron stars makes them a natural laboratory to understand strong interaction physics under conditions that are impossible to achieve in a laboratory setting.
 Neutron stars are the end-life of massive stars, which run out of fuel for fusion and collapse gravitationally, violently exploding as supernovae.
-As a result, the cores of the remnant neutron stars possess densities of the order of several times $n_{sat}$.
-Neutron stars are stratified according to density, with different types of co-existing phases categorized according to the radial coordinate (see Fig.\ \ref{fig:neutronstar}).
+As a result, the cores of the remnant neutron stars possess densities of the order of several times $n_{\sat}$.
+Neutron stars are stratified according to density, with different types of co-existing phases categorized according to the radial coordinate (see Fig.~\ref{fig:neutronstar}).
 The outermost layer is the atmosphere, with a thickness of a few centimeters, which contains mostly hydrogen, helium, and carbon atoms.
-A little bit deeper, in the outer crust, electrons disassociate from specific nuclei and the Fermi energy is large enough for stable nuclei to contain a larger number of neutrons.
-In the inner crust, neutrons start to ``drip out'' of nuclei and, as a result, matter becomes a mixture of free electrons, free neutrons, and nuclei.
-At even higher densities in the outer core, above $\sim n_{sat}$, matter turns into a neutron--rich ``soup" with no isolated nuclei.
-Going deeper into higher densities for the inner core, at about $2~n_{sat}$, hyperons, $\Delta$'s, and meson condensates may appear and, eventually, deconfined quark matter may form.
+A little bit deeper, starts the outer crust with a layer of $^{56}$Fe.
+Electrons disassociate from specific nuclei and, moving towards the center of the star, nuclei become neutron richer and more massive, such that at the transition to the inner crust the nucleus $^{118}$Kr was determined as the most stable within several theoretical models \citep{Ruester:2005fm}.
+There are, however, some models that may predict slightly larger nuclei at the outer-inner crust transition.
+In the inner crust, neutrons start to ``drip out'' of nuclei and, as a result, matter becomes a mixture of unbound electrons, unbound neutrons, and nuclei.
+At even higher densities in the outer core, above $\sim n_{\sat}$, matter turns into a neutron--rich ``soup" with no isolated nuclei.
+Going deeper into higher densities for the inner core, at about $2~n_{\sat}$, hyperons, $\Delta$'s, and meson condensates may appear and, eventually, deconfined quark matter may form.
 Regardless of the phase, fully evolved neutron stars fulfill chemical equilibrium and charge neutrality, either locally or globally, with mixtures of phases occurring in the latter case.